 P.S Koume kinda look like Nico from Love Live. +1

 The OP Song is very catchy and cute at the same time, love to listen it again.
+The ED song is also good to listen, match with the series genre.
 The seiyuus that are voice acting the four main characters are decent and has professionalism feel in it though they are not really well known and maybe new to the seiyuu industry, however they still did their job well and could have potential in getting more roles in the future, not much of a horrible or awkward voices heard throughout the series.
+Kon’s VA is pretty good at changing behaviours from being a playful vampire girl to obedient fox girl.
 JC Staff is decent in choosing their seiyuus.

 I've enjoyed watching this show though not many people are anticipating on it as I've would like to know how the four girls would achieve in getting the first district and of course Chiya's main objective of finding her mom.
-In addition with that is the slice of life and comedy genre that made me watch this show. read more
+Even tho, the series ended up short on the current manga, I still enjoy watching Urara Meichorou as in addition with that is the slice of life and comedy genre and how funny and cute the girls are.